brettz9/world-maker/README.md

             "value": 700
         }
     },
-    "rooms": {
+    "startingRoom": "mainHall", // ID of a room where the user will begin "rooms": {
         "mainHall": {
             "description": "You are in the main hall. {{antagonist|initialCap}} is already here to greet you.
 He is holding {{treasure}}.",